 To gain true wealth, you must outperform the average, otherwise, you’ll always be just average.

-I’ve got roughly 20% of my net worth in stocks, but I would like to bring the percentage up to 25% if stocks continue to get hammered.
+I’ve got roughly 25% of my net worth in stocks, but I would like to bring the percentage up to 30% if stocks sell off again.

 Negatives Of A Cash-out Refinance To Buy Stocks

 It takes between 1 – 4 months to do a cash-out refinance.
 Depending on your mortgage rate, your fees will either be baked into your cash-out refinance or you will have to pay fees.
 Closing costs usually cost between 1% – 4% of your mortgage.
 If you don’t have a good one, dealing with a bank can be a PITA.